SimoneBarandoni/nlp-python/README.md

 # nlp-python

-This repository is done to collect the Python Notebooks for NLP Introduction
+This repository collects the Python Notebooks for NLP Introduction